Madhav-MKNC/admin-portal/README.md

 3. `/dashboard`: The main dashboard page where administrators can see the uploaded files and manage them.
 4. `/uploads/<filename>`: A route to serve uploaded files directly from the server.
 5. `/upload`: A route to upload files to the server.
+6. `/upload_google_drive`: A route for uploading files from Google Drive.
+7. `/handle_url`: A route for fetching data using a URL.
 6. `/delete/<filename>`: A route to delete uploaded files from the server.
 7. `/logout`: A route to log out and clear the authenticated session.
 8. `/chatbot`: Redirect to chatbot.